agntcy/oasf/CONTRIBUTING.md

 ### Key OASF Terminology

-1. **Field**: A field is a unique identifier name for a piece of data contained in OCSF.
+1. **Field**: A field is a unique identifier name for a piece of data contained in OASF.
 Each field also designates a corresponding data_type.
 2. **Object**: An object is a collection of contextually related fields and other objects.
-It is also a data_type in OCSF.
+It is also a data_type in OASF.
-3. **Attribute**: An attribute is the more generic name for both fields and objects in OCSF.
+3. **Attribute**: An attribute is the more generic name for both fields and objects in OASF.
 A field is a scalar attribute while an object is a complex attribute.
-4. ** Class**: An event is represented by an Event Class, which are a particular set of attributes (including fields & objects) representing a log line or telemetry submission at a point in time.
+4. **BaseClass**: An base object is represented by a Base Class, which are a particular set of attributes (including fields & objects) representing metadata associated to an autonomous agent.
-5. **Category:** A Category organizes event classes that represent a particular domain.
+5. **Category:** A Category organizes based classes that represent a particular domain.

-More details about OCSF concepts, terminology and use-cases can be found in [Understanding OCSF.](https://github.com/ocsf/ocsf-docs/blob/main/Understanding%20OCSF.md)

-## How do I add an `event_class`?
+## How do I add a `base_class`?

 ### In brief -

-1. Determine all the `attributes` (including fields and objects) you would want to add in the `event_class`.
+1. Determine all the `attributes` (including fields and objects) you would want to add in the `base_class`.
-2. Check the [dictionary](https://github.com/ocsf/ocsf-schema/blob/main/dictionary.json) and the [/objects](https://github.com/ocsf/ocsf-schema/tree/main/objects) folder, many of your desired attributes may already be present.
+2. Check the [dictionary](https://github.com/agntcy/oasf/blob/main/schema/dictionary.json) and the [/objects](https://github.com/agntcy/oasf/tree/main/schema/objects) folder, many of your desired attributes may already be present.
 3. Define the missing attributes → [Adding/Modifying an `attribute`](#addingmodifying-an-attribute)
-4. Determine which category you would want to add your event_class in, note it’s  `name`
+4. Determine which category you would want to add your base_class in, note it’s  `name`
-5. Create a new file →  `<event_class_name.json>` inside the category specific subfolder in the [/events](https://github.com/ocsf/ocsf-schema/tree/main/events) folder.
-Template available [here](https://github.com/ocsf/ocsf-schema/blob/main/templates/event_class_name.json)
+5. Create a new file →  `<base_class_name.json>` inside the category specific subfolder in the [/schema](https://github.com/agntcy/oasf/tree/main/schema) folder.
+Template available [here](https://github.com/agntcy/oasf/blob/main/schema/templates/base_class_name.json)
-6. Define the `event_class` itself → [Adding/Modifying an `event_class`](#addingmodifying-an-event_class)
+6. Define the `base_class` itself → [Adding/Modifying a `base_class`](#addingmodifying-a-base_class)
-7. Finally, verify the changes are working as expected in your local [ocsf-server](https://github.com/ocsf/ocsf-server).
+7. Finally, verify the changes are working as expected in your local [oasfserver](https://github.com/agntcy/oasf/server).

 * * *

 ### Adding/Modifying an `attribute`

-1. All the available `attributes` - `fields` & `objects` in OCSF are and will need to be defined in the attribute dictionary, the [dictionary.json](https://github.com/ocsf/ocsf-schema/blob/main/dictionary.json) file and [/objects](https://github.com/ocsf/ocsf-schema/tree/main/objects) folder if defining an object.
+1. All the available `attributes` - `fields` & `objects` in OASF are and will need to be defined in the attribute dictionary, the [dictionary.json](https://github.com/agntcy/oasf/blob/main/schema/dictionary.json) file and [/objects](https://github.com/agntcy/oasf/tree/main/schema/objects) folder if defining an object.
-2. Determine if a new attribute is required for your change, it might already be defined in the attribute dictionary and/or the [/objects](https://github.com/ocsf/ocsf-schema/tree/main/objects) folder.
+2. Determine if a new attribute is required for your change, it might already be defined in the attribute dictionary and/or the [/objects](https://github.com/agntcy/oasf/tree/main/schema/objects) folder.
-3. Before adding a new attribute, review the following OCSF attribute conventions -
+3. Before adding a new attribute, review the following OASF attribute conventions -

    * Attribute names must be a valid UTF-8 sequence.
    * Attribute names must be all lower case.
    * Combine words using underscore.
    * No special characters except underscore.
    * Use present tense unless the attribute describes historical information.
    * Use singular and plural names properly to reflect the field content.
-Example: use `events_per_sec` rather than `event_per_sec`.
    * When attribute represents multiple entities, the attribute name should be pluralized and the value type should be an array.
-Example: `process.loaded_modules` includes multiple values -- a loaded module names list.
    * Avoid repetition of words.
-Example: `src_endpoint.src_ip` should be `src_endpoint.ip`.
    * Avoid abbreviations when possible.
-Some exceptions can be made for well-accepted abbreviation.
-Example: `ip`, `os`, `cve` etc.
+Some exceptions can be made for well-accepted abbreviation like well known acronyms (e.g. LLM, AI)

 #### How to define a `field` in the dictionary?

-To add a new field in OCSF, you need to define it in the [dictionary.json](https://github.com/ocsf/ocsf-schema/blob/main/dictionary.json) file as described below.
+To add a new field in OASF, you need to define it in the [dictionary.json](https://github.com/agntcy/oasf/blob/main/schema/dictionary.json) file as described below.

 Sample entry in the dictionary -